 “The answers are based on interviews with senior business people who are doing the jobs right now,” says Parkinson.
 “There’s a sliding scale on the answers and you can actually get negative points for the wrong response.
 This is quite a crude indicator of your performance on the job.”

 If this sounds intimidating, the reality can be fairly self-evident.
-The example Parkinson provided us with was this:
+An example (originally from WikiJob) is this:

 "At the end of a busy day at work you accidentally send an email containing an attachment with some confidential information to the wrong person.